mozman/ezdxf/docs/notes/arch-cleanup.md

 ### Virtual Entity

-- not bound to a document: `doc` attribute is `None`
-- not stored in an entity database: DXF attribute `handle` is `None`
+- not stored in the entity database of a document: DXF attribute `handle` is `None`
-- not assigned to a layout/owner: DXF attribute `owner` is `None`
+- not linked to a layout/owner: DXF attribute `owner` is `None`

 ### Unlinked Entity

-- bound to a document
-- stored in an entity database
+- stored in an entity database = bound to a document
-- not assigned to a layout/owner: DXF attribute `owner` is `None`
+- not linked to a layout/owner: DXF attribute `owner` is `None`

 ```
     Virtual Entity == Unlinked Entity
     Unlinked Entity != Virtual Entity
 ```

+## DXFEntity Design

+Remove dependency of DXF entities from DXF document:

+- Remove `doc` attribute
+- Remove `dxffactory` attribute
+- Remove `entitydb` attribute

 ## LOAD